shemarlindie/reverse-proxy-traefik/README.md

 Follow the prompts to generate the admin user.
 Repeat for any additional users required.

-#### Configure `reverse-proxy/docker-compose.yml`
+#### Configure labels in `reverse-proxy/docker-compose.yml`
-- Cert generation email (line  15)
+- Cert generation email (`certificatesresolvers.myresolver.acme.email`)
-- Dashboard domain (line 23)
+- Dashboard domain (`traefik.http.routers.dashboard.rule`)

 #### Debug Config
-While debugging uncomment the following in `reverse-proxy/docker-compose.yml`:
+While debugging uncomment the following command args in `reverse-proxy/docker-compose.yml`:
-- Line 9 `# - "--log.level=DEBUG"`: to show more verbose log messages
+- `# - "--log.level=DEBUG"`: to show more verbose log messages
-- Line 21 `# - "--certificatesresolvers.myresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory"`: to use letsencrypt staging server for test certificates
+- `# - "--certificatesresolvers.myresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory"`: to use letsencrypt staging server for test certificates

 This will likely result in a `ERR_CERT_AUTHORITY_INVALID` when accessing URLs.